António Oliveira (footballer, born 1952): Coaching career

 Oliveira started managing while still an active player.
 Exclusively a coach from 1987 onwards, his only full season in his beginnings was 1991–92, when he led modest Gil Vicente F.C. to the 13th position in the top flight.

 After helping Portugal to the quarter-finals in UEFA Euro 1996, Oliveira signed for former club Porto, leading it to back-to-back national championships with the addition of one Portuguese Cup, won against S.C.
 Braga.
 His first season started with a 5–0 demolition of S.L.
 Benfica in the domestic Supercup, as the team went on to win the league with 85 points – a record which would last until the 2002–03 campaign, broken by José Mourinho's team– also reaching the quarter-finals of the UEFA Champions League and being eliminated by Manchester United.

 In summer 1998, Oliveira was appointed at another former club, Betis, but left the Andalusians before the season started.
 He returned to the national side two years later, qualifying to the 2002 FIFA World Cup, the first time in 16 years.

 Several problems occurred during the preparation for the tournament in Japan and South Korea, and the competition itself: Vítor Baía replaced in-form Ricardo in goalkeeper, Beto played out of position at right back, Luís Figo was in very poor physical condition and Hugo Viana was called as a last-minute replacement for Daniel Kenedy, who tested positive in a doping control test; after one win and two losses in the group stage, Portugal were eliminated and the manager was fired.

 Afterwards, Oliveira was elected chairman of Penafiel Futebol Clube.
 He also majored in law, at the age of 54.

+Personal life

+He was married to Ivete Oliveira, a former teacher and a businesswoman owner of a well-known auction house in the city of Porto, who revealed in 2025 that she was battling cancer for the second time when she discovered she was being cheated on by her ex-husband, to whom she was married for 22 years.
+The couple divorced in 2015.